Marcela Guerra Castillo

-Marcela Guerra Castillo (born 7 November 1959) is a Mexican business administration major and politician from Nuevo León.
+Marcela Guerra Castillo (born 7 November 1959) is a Mexican politician from Nuevo León.
 She was a local deputy in the Congress of Nuevo León and twice federal deputy of the Congress of Mexico.
 From 2012 to 2018, she was a senator representing the state of Nuevo León in the LXII and LXIII Legislatures.

 Early life and education

 Marcela Guerra was born on 7 November 1959 in Monterrey, Nuevo León, Mexico, she studied at the Monterrey Institute of Technology where she graduated from the Business Administration School.
 With studies in Civilization History at the Sorbonne University and the Institut Catholique de Paris in France.

 She has participated in several seminaries and courses, among which are: the Executive Seminary "Opportunities and Challenges of Mexico's Future: Leadership and Performance Strategies by Harvard Kennedy School and the Seminary "Foreign Policy and Global Agenda" imparted by the Matias Romero Institute of the Secretariat of Foreign Affairs.